raiyan-ahmed-khan/Poverty_Prediction_BD/README.md

 This project asks: **can satellite imagery and geospatial data replace ground surveys for poverty estimation?**

-We build an end-to-end machine learning pipeline that extracts 19 features from freely available satellite sources — nighttime light radiance, vegetation indices, land cover, elevation, population density, and road networks — for all 64 districts of Bangladesh, then trains
+I build an end-to-end machine learning pipeline that extracts 19 features from freely available satellite sources — nighttime light radiance, vegetation indices, land cover, elevation, population density, and road networks — for all 64 districts of Bangladesh, then trains